-The Philippine Agriculture was once a very promising sector in its excellence in providing sufficient agricultural products to every Filipinos through active and strategic partnership between our farmers and the Government.
+Philippine Agriculture was once a very promising sector in its excellence in providing sufficient agricultural products to every Filipino through an active and strategic partnership between our farmers and the Government.

-We were an agricultural leader in Asia back then and our Agricultural Scientists used to share their expertise in rice farming to other Asian countries like Vietnam and Thailand.
+We were an agricultural leader in Asia back then and our Agricultural Scientists used to share their expertise in rice farming with other Asian countries like Vietnam and Thailand.

 Those were the days when rice farming was a robust industry and highly profitable for both rice farmers and traders who are in the business of buying and selling rice.
 Those were also the busy days for my parents on making a living as a rice trader in our town that lasted for about 2 decades.